17 Popular Foods & Drinks You Must Try When In Antigua

 Photo credit: Fanfo/Shutterstock.com

 This is likely one of the strangest names for a food item you’ve ever heard, but goat water is a real thing and it is tremendously popular in the Caribbean.
 The first thing you should know is that this dish is considered an aphrodisiac.
 It’s a light soup cooked up with just about any piece of goat meat that you can imagine, including bones.
 Herbs and spices like cinnamon and clove are added in, and sometimes dumplings, yams, potatoes, and more.
-Goat water is usually eaten around breakfast time, and it is offered by some local restaurants.
-Keep in mind, this dish is very filling!
+Goat water is usually eaten around breakfast-time, and it is offered by some local restaurants.
+Keep in mind, that this dish is very filling!

 Two traditional Antiguan side dishes